Rob-Valdez/New_Django_App_Instructions/README.md

 22. pipenv install whitenoise==3.3.1

+23. in root project directory, add 'static' directory

-23. in settings.py, in INSTALLED_APPS, above 'django.contrib.staticfiles', add
+24. in settings.py, in INSTALLED_APPS, as the last app, add

         'whitenoise.runserver_nostatic',